thruflo/weblayer/README.rst

 `weblayer`_ is a `Python`_ package for web developers who like making their own design decisions.
-Built on `WebOb`_, it provides a set of components that can be used to handle requests and create a `WSGI`_ application.
+Built on `WebOb`_ it provides a set of components that can be used to handle requests and create a `WSGI`_ application.

 It is not a framework.
-In contrast, `weblayer`_ tries to prescribe as little as possible, allowing you to swap out components and work with your weapons of choice.
+In contrast, `weblayer`_ tries to prescribe as little as possible, allowing you to swap out components and use your weapons of choice for the other layers of your web application (persistence, template rendering, caching, etc.)

 It's fast and fully tested.
-The `source code`_ is documented and includes `examples`_.
+The `source code`_ is documented with `examples`_ .

 Install